SMART Goals for the Clinical Years

 SMART goals are Specific, Measurable, Achievable, Relevant, and Time-bound

-You will submit at least one set of written SMART goals.
+You will submit at least one set of written SMART goals with reflection at your mid-point meeting.
 You will also include strategies you will use to meet your objectives and the method you plan to use to assess whether you have achieved your objectives.
-You will include a reflection on your progress at least once at the end of each clerkship, which may also form the basis for your next set of goals.

 The following guidelines may help you.